farlee2121/DevEssentialsBlog/_posts/2020-06-15-Splitting-Architecture.md

 My feeling that email templating and identity management both needed to be used in my other verticals and needed a vertical of their own was correct.
 They are *separate domains*.
 They are a re-usable problem that should be Open and Closed.
 They should draw a boundary and offer generically flexible behavior that allows your other domains to extend them without changing them.
 They are they large scale of the Single Responsiblity Principle.

-Architecture has been split into domains and intra-domain organization.
-Rather, they were always separate but now the difference is clear and beautiful.
+My view of architecture has been split into domains and intra-domain organization.
+They were really always separate but now the difference is clear and beautiful.
 More importantly, we have the power to leverage it to make understandable and flexible systems ([the classic critera for modularization](https://prl.ccs.neu.edu/img/p-tr-1971.pdf)).

 ### Other "Architectures" footnote
 There are of course other paradigms that use the name architecture, but I find they are too tied to some detail, like a communication or deployment method.
 The world of iDesign et. al. are intended to hide these concerns and use them as needed from behind abstractions.